e-ucm/unity-tracker/README.md

 The main typed of game objects supported are:

-* [Completable](https://github.com/e-ucm/unity-tracker/blob/master/Assets/Format/CompletableTracker.cs) - for Game, Session, Level, Quest, Stage, Combat, StoryNode, Race or any other generic Completable.
+* [Completable](https://github.com/e-ucm/unity-tracker/blob/master/Tracker/Format/CompletableTracker.cs) - for Game, Session, Level, Quest, Stage, Combat, StoryNode, Race or any other generic Completable.
 Methods: `Initialized`, `Progressed` and `Completed`.
-* [Accessible](https://github.com/e-ucm/unity-tracker/blob/master/Assets/Format/AccessibleTracker.cs) - for Screen, Area, Zone, Cutscene or any other generic Accessible.
-Methods: `Initialized`, `Progressed` and `Completed`.
+* [Accessible](https://github.com/e-ucm/unity-tracker/blob/master/Tracker/Format/AccessibleTracker.cs) - for Screen, Area, Zone, Cutscene or any other generic Accessible.
 Methods: `Accessed` and `Skipped`.
-* [Alternative](https://github.com/e-ucm/unity-tracker/blob/master/Assets/Format/AlternativeTracker.cs) - for Question, Menu, Dialog, Path, Arena or any other generic Alternative.
+* [Alternative](https://github.com/e-ucm/unity-tracker/blob/master/Tracker/Format/AlternativeTracker.cs) - for Question, Menu, Dialog, Path, Arena or any other generic Alternative.
 Methods: `Selected` and `Unlocked`.
-* [TrackedGameObject](https://github.com/e-ucm/unity-tracker/blob/master/Assets/Format/GameObjectTracker.cs) for Enemy, Npc, Item or any other generic GameObject.
+* [TrackedGameObject](https://github.com/e-ucm/unity-tracker/blob/master/Tracker/Format/GameObjectTracker.cs) for Enemy, Npc, Item or any other generic GameObject.
 Methods: `Interacted` and `Used`.

 ##### Completable